London Sinfonietta

 Frequently Asked Questions

-Some of London Sinfonietta's most popular songs include Le Carnaval des Animaux, R. 125: 13.
+London Sinfonietta's most streamed songs include Le Carnaval des Animaux, R. 125: 13.
 Le Cygne, Le Carnaval des Animaux, R. 125: 7.
 Aquarium, Le Carnaval des Animaux, R.125: 4.
 Tortues.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.